mas-bandwidth/gafferongames/content/post/state_synchronization.md

 ## Applying State Updates

 Once the packet comes out of the jitter how do you apply state updates?
-My recommendation is that you should snap this state hard.
-Apply the values in the state update directly to the simulation.
+My recommendation is that you should snap the physics state hard.
+This means you apply the values in the state update directly to the simulation.

 I recommend against trying to apply some smoothing between the state update and the current state at the simulation level.
 This may sound counterintuitive but the reason for this is that the simulation extrapolates from the state update so you want to make sure it extrapolates from a valid physics state for that object rather than some smoothed, total bullshit made-up one.
 This is especially important when you are networking large stacks of objects.